Lizard: Autotomy

-Escape, playing dead, reflex bleeding
+Escape, playing dead, and reflex bleeding

 Many lizards attempt to escape from danger by running to a place of safety; (Note: The BBC's 2016 Planet Earth II showed a sequence of newly-hatched marine iguanas running to the sea past a waiting crowd of racer snakes.
 It was edited for dramatic effect but the sections were all genuine.) for example, wall lizards can run up walls and hide in holes or cracks.
 Horned lizards adopt differing defences for specific predators.
 They may play dead to deceive a predator that has caught them; attempt to outrun the rattlesnake, which does not pursue prey; but stay still, relying on their cryptic coloration, for Masticophis whip snakes which can catch even swift prey.
 If caught, some species such as the greater short-horned lizard puff themselves up, making their bodies hard for a narrow-mouthed predator like a whip snake to swallow.
 Finally, horned lizards can squirt blood at cat and dog predators from a pouch beneath its eyes, to a distance of about 2 m; the blood tastes foul to these attackers.